dparvin/Versioning.Common/README.md

 ## 🛠 How It Works

-The .props file runs early to initialize version variables.

-The .targets file finalizes the version and writes to the build log.
+The .targets file sets the versions, and generates the AssemblyInfo file, and then writes to the build log.

 Local builds use BaseVersion; CI builds can override via CLI.